 https://maps.app.goo.gl/WPZ77vJkgrQGzMKT7

 Ten-year-old Tom Petty met Elvis Presley in the summer 1961 during the filming of "Follow That Dream," shot on location throughout Florida, including downtown Ocala at the then-named Commercial Bank & Trust Co.
 The introduction was facilitated by Tom's Aunt Evelyne, his mother Kitty's older sister.
-As luck would have it, Evelyne's husband, Earl Jernigan, owned and operated Jernigan Motion Picture Services, which helped film companies scout locations -- including for this movie.
-Uncle Jernigan invited Tom to go here to watching filming and to meet Elvis.
-When he introduced Tom to him, Elvis briefly nodded and shook his little hand of.
+As luck would have it, Evelyne's husband, Earl Jernigan, owned and operated Jernigan Motion Picture Service ( 3019 NE 20th Way in Gainesville), which helped film companies scout locations -- including for this movie.
+Uncle Jernigan invited Tom to go here to watch filming and to meet Elvis.
+When he introduced Tom to him, Elvis briefly nodded and shook his little hand.
 Tom stood still, stunned and speechless, yet smiling.

 Afterward, back home in Gainesville, Tom traded his slingshot for Elvis 45s with a friend from the neighborhood, Keith Harben.